-WASH programmes should be planned and implemented by Public Health Engineers (PHEs) and Public Health Promoters (PHPs) working together as a single “WASH Team”, and activities should be co-ordinated with Emergency Food Security and Vulnerable Livelihoods (EFSVL) and other technical programmes to identify opportunities for joint working.
+WASH programmes should be planned and implemented by Public Health Engineers (PHEs) and Public Health Promoters (PHPs) working together as a single “WASH Team”.
+Activities should be co-ordinated with other technical programmes to identify opportunities for joint working.
 This section describes how all Oxfam WASH teams should work.

 Job Descriptions for PHP Coordinator, Promoter and Community Mobiliser, 2009